MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/exchange-online/exchange-online-powershell-v2/exchange-online-powershell-v2.md

   <sup>\*</sup> For older versions of Windows, you need to install the Microsoft.NET Framework 4.5 or later and then an updated version of the Windows Management Framework: 3.0, 4.0, or 5.1 (only one).
 For more information, see [Installing the .NET Framework](https://go.microsoft.com/fwlink/p/?LinkId=257868), [Windows Management Framework 3.0](https://go.microsoft.com/fwlink/p/?LinkId=272757), [Windows Management Framework 4.0](https://go.microsoft.com/fwlink/p/?LinkId=391344), and [Windows Management Framework 5.1](https://aka.ms/wmf5download).

-### Install EXO V2 Module
+### Install the EXO V2 module

-To install the V2 module for the first time, run the following commands:
+To install the EXO V2 module for the first time, run the following commands:

 1. On your local computer, run the following command from an elevated Windows PowerShell session (a Windows PowerShell window you open by selecting **Run as administrator**):